 Greeters are assigned to an Information Desk and assist our patient family members, visitors, and friends with directions to all locations within the hospital.
 They will personally escort our guests to the correct department/location.
 This is a great opportunity for someone comfortable with starting up conversations and has a high level of energy.
 Must be able to stand for long periods of time and walk extended distances throughout organization.

-Volunteer Minister, Pastoral Services
+Volunteer Chaplain, Pastoral Care Services